nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 - Verify that the credential is in JWT format.
 - Verify that the issuer's DID is a `did:x509` DID.
+- Verify that the DID specifies an accepted trust anchor (CA certificate) for ca-fingerprint.
 - Resolve the `did:x509` DID document according to the [did:x509 specification](https://trustoverip.github.io/tswg-did-x509-method-specification/) and check the certificate chain for revocation.